ruby/spec/CONTRIBUTING.md

 end

 big_endian do
+  # Big-endian platform
 end

-ruby_bug '#13669', ''...'2.5' do
 # In case there is a bug in MRI but the expected behavior is obvious
 # First file a bug at https://bugs.ruby-lang.org/
+# It is better to use a ruby_version_is guard if there was a release with the fix
+ruby_bug '#13669', ''...'2.5' do
 end